Nick Cousins: Florida Panthers

 Having concluded his contract with the Predators, Cousins joined his sixth NHL club, in signing as a free agent to a two-year, $2.2 million contract with the Florida Panthers on July 13, 2022.
 He made his Panthers debut on October 13, 2022, in the season-opening 3–1 over the New York Islanders.
 He registered his first point with the Panthers on November 6, assisting on Eetu Luostarinen's third period goal in a 5–4 loss to the Los Angeles Kings.
 He scored his first goal with Florida, a game winner, two games later on November 9 against Antti Raanta in a 3–0 shutout win over the Carolina Hurricanes.
 He finished the season with 9 goals and 27 points in 81 games.
 The Panthers made the 2023 Stanley Cup playoffs and Cousins appeared in every game for the Panthers during their run, scoring 2 goals and 7 points in 21 games.
 On May 12 he scored the series-winning goal in overtime of game five against the Toronto Maple Leafs, sending the Panthers to their first Conference Final since 1996.
-The Panthers eliminated the Hurricanes in four games, to set up a final with the Vegas Golden Knights.
+The Panthers eliminated the Hurricanes in four games, to set up a Stanley Cup Final with the Vegas Golden Knights.
 In the final, the Panthers were defeated by the Golden Knights.

 In his second season with the Panthers in 2023–24, Cousins was involved in a series of questionable hits that led to retaliation by players on the opposing teams.
 On December 10, 2023, in a game against Columbus, Cousins hit defenceman Erik Gudbranson while the defenceman was in a vulnerable position along the boards.
 Cousins received a minor boarding penalty for the play, but Gudbranson was incensed.
 Gudbranson later returned to the ice and went after Cousins in retaliation, punching him.
 For the retaliation, Gudbranson was suspended one game by the NHL.
 The following month on January 3, Cousins was involved in another questionable hit involving a player in a vulnerable position along the boards.
 Arizona Coyotes defenceman Juuso Välimäki was on one knee along the boards when Cousins hit him.
 No penalty was called, but the Coyotes' Jason Zucker skated over and hit Cousins from behind, driving his head into the boards.
 Zucker then fought Gustav Forsling of the Panthers after the hit, and was given a fighting major penalty of five minutes and a game misconduct penalty.
 For the retaliation Zucker was suspended for three games by the NHL.
 Cousins received a concussion from Zucker's hit and missed 12 games.
 Cousins appeared in 69 games with the Panthers that season, scoring 7 goals and 15 points.

-The Panthers made the playoffs, and advanced again to the 2024 finals, facing the Edmonton Oilers.
+The Panthers made the playoffs, and advanced again to the 2024 Cup Final, facing the Edmonton Oilers.
 Cousins was in and out of the lineup this time, appearing in 12 games, registering one assist.
 The Panthers defeated the Oilers in game seven and won the Stanley Cup for the first time in franchise history.